 Conclusion: So Socrates is mortal.

 The English sentences in this argument express what the philosophical community typically refers to as propositions.
-In this post I want to explore how arguing might commit us to a certain view of propositions which, in turn, might commit us to some form of substance dualism.
+In this post I want to explore how arguing might commit us to a certain view of propositions which, in turn, might commit us to some form of substance dualism that maintains the mind is a non-physical, simple (not made of parts), and non-spatial substance whereas the body is a physical, complex (made of parts), and spatial substance.

 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
 The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity –from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
 For propositions have parts, those parts are best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
 (See Beyond the Control of God, ed.
 Gould, p.
 58)

-Thus to form the proposition ‘Augustine believed in eternal truths’ a mind would, on the one hand, have to join the concept of Augustine with the concepts of eternity, belief, and truth and, on the other hand, have to intend the result to be true.
+Thus to form the proposition ‘Dwight Goodyear turned 47 years old in 2017’ a mind would, on the one hand, have to join the concept of Dwight Goodyear with the concepts of 47, year, 2017, and so on and, on the other hand, have to intend the result to be true.
 This view of propositions is known as conceptualism which Quentin Smith defines as follows: “Conceptualism with respect to propositions is the theory that it is necessarily the case that propositions are effects of mental causes.
 It is necessarily true that for any x, if x is a proposition, then x is an effect of some propositional attitude.”
 (Faith and Philosophy, Vol. 11, No. 1, p.
 38).

-Conceptualism is to be distinguished from other popular views that maintain propositions are sentences (whether sentence types, sentence tokens, or context-free sentences), abstract entities, or beliefs.
+Conceptualism is to be distinguished from other popular views that maintain propositions are sentences, abstract entities, or beliefs.
 Sentences, unlike the propositions expressed by them, are not intentional insofar as they are arrangements of non-intentional material like ink, lead, pixels, etc. As such, they cannot be true or false.
-To be sure, we might metaphorically ascribe a form of derived intentionality to them (as we do when we see a word “spelled” in the sand by the non-intentional movements of waves and sea shells).
-But ultimately they are the physical means by which we express propositions that have intrinsic intentionality.
-What about abstract entities?
+To be sure, we might metaphorically ascribe a form of derived intentionality to them (as we do when we see a word that appears to be spelled in the sand by the non-intentional movements of waves and sea shells).
+But ultimately they are the physical means by which we express propositions that, because they are the effects of minds, have intrinsic intentionality.
+What about abstract entities like numbers?
 Can they be true or false?
-Well, one plausible view of abstract entities requires them to be inert, immaterial, and non-mental things.
-But if this is the case then it is hard to see how they have the mental intentionality needed to be true or false.
-And beliefs, while more promising insofar as they are mental in nature, are probably best understood as attitudes towards propositions rather than being the bearers of truth and falsity themselves: if I believe I am 47 years old then I have an affirmative attitude towards the proposition ‘Dwight Goodyear is 47 years old in 2017.’
+Well, one plausible view of abstract entities requires them to be inert, immaterial, non-mental things that do not enter into causal relations.
+But if this is the case they do not have the mental intentionality needed to be true or false.
+And beliefs, while more promising insofar as they are mental in nature, are probably best understood as attitudes towards propositions rather than being the bearers of truth and falsity themselves: if I believe I am 47 years old in 2017 then I have an affirmative attitude towards the proposition ‘Dwight Goodyear turned 47 years old in 2017.’

 If this approach to propositions is plausible, then any presentation of an argument would require, along with the laws of logic, at least the following:

-(a) Individual propositions or judgments (for example, ‘a triangle is not a square’) and the concepts that go into making up propositions or judgments (for example, the universal ideas of triangularity and squareness) cannot be accounted for if we are just complex bodies in space.
+(a) Individual propositions or judgments (for example, ‘a triangle is not a square’) and the concepts that go into making up propositions or judgments (for example, the universal ideas of triangularity and squareness which, as universal, cannot be located in a particular place) cannot be accounted for if we are just complex bodies in space.
 But if we are also simple and non-spatial minds, perhaps we can think universal concepts and join them together.
-James Royce, in his book Man and His Nature (McGraw-Hill, 1961), explains:
+James Royce, in his book Man and His Nature (McGraw-Hill, 1961), elaborates:

 (b) And what about the relations between propositions that must exist if we are to construct arguments and make inferences?
 When we reason one mental state seems to cause another mental state by virtue of its propositional content or meaning.
-We may grasp the meaning of the proposition ‘All humans are mortal’, grasp the meaning of ‘Socrates is a human’, and then, based on our mental apprehension of this propositional content, infer the conclusion ‘Socrates is mortal’.
-But physical causation is a matter of energy interacting in accordance with the basic forces and laws of nature – not propositional content.
-It would seem, as Edward Feser nicely put it, “that the electrochemical properties of the neural processes with which the thoughts are associated are entirely sufficient to bring about whatever effects they do bring about.
+We grasp the meaning of the proposition ‘All humans are mortal’, grasp the meaning of ‘Socrates is a human’, and then, based on our mental apprehension of this propositional content, infer the conclusion ‘Socrates is mortal’.
+This appears to be a form of rational causation which depends on the mind and its apprehension of propositions and propositional content.
+But physical causation is only a matter of energy interacting in accordance with the basic forces and laws of nature.
+It has nothing to do with propositions and their content at all.
+Indeed it would seem, as Edward Feser nicely put it, “that the electrochemical properties of the neural processes with which the thoughts are associated are entirely sufficient to bring about whatever effects they do bring about.
 The meaning or content of the thoughts is irrelevant” (see his Philosophy of Mind p.
 152).
 Tyler Burge elaborates:

 “[R]eason is a constitutive structural feature of causation by propositional psychological states and events.
 According to the natural sciences, reason is not a structural feature of material composites.
 The causation by material parts of material composites, operating in their physical relations to one another, must suffice to alone compose causation by material composites.
 It is hard to see how the causal powers and causal structure of material components could alone compose the causal powers and causal structure of causal transactions that hinge on the rational, propositional structures of propositional states and events.
 So it appears that rational, propositional, psychological causation is not the causation of a material composite.”